Samsung and unions explained

 In August 2021, Samsung Electronics signed a collective agreement with 4 different trade unions.
 This happened after Samsung vice chairman Lee Jae-yong was released from prison for corruption including union busting.[9]
 A year prior in May 2020, Lee Jae-yong apologized for Samsung's union-busting.[10]

 Samsung Electronics employees went on a one-day strike on 7 June 2024.
 It was the first time employees in the Samsung Group went on strike.
-The strike led by the National Samsung Electronics Union and is the largest of 5 trade unions at Samsung.[10]
-[11] NSEU had representative bargaining rights on behalf of all 5 unions until 5 August 2024.[12]
+The strike was led by the National Samsung Electronics Union (NSEU) and is the largest of 5 trade unions at Samsung.[12]
+[13]

 6,500 workers went on a strike on 8 July 2024, which was initially planned to be for three days but was converted into an indefinite strike due to lack of response from management.[14]
 The strike ended on 1 August, under institutional pressure and falling numbers, though the union said it intended to continue fighting for its demands with other tactics.[15]

-The collective agreement expires on 5 August 2024, which means other trade unions could also apply to bargain on behalf of employees.
-Donghaeng Union indicated they will compete with NSEU.
-Son Woo-mok, the chair of NSEU announced they will merge into Office Workers' Union on 5 October to consolidate their strength.
+NSEU had representative bargaining rights on behalf of all 5 unions until 5 August 2024,[16] when the collective agreement expires.
+Other trade unions would be eligible to petition for representative bargaining rights on behalf of all trade unions.
+Donghaeng Union indicated they will compete with NSEU for this right.
+Son Woo-mok, the chair of NSEU in August, announced they will merge into Office Workers' Union on 5 October in order to consolidate their strength.

 See also